Path integrals for stochastic hybrid reaction-diffusion processes: Continuum path integral and the weak-noise limit

-Having obtained the path integral of the spatially discretized hybrid system evolving according to the CK Eq. (\ref{swCK0}), we now take the continuum limit to determine the corresponding functional path integral for the original stochastic hybrid diffusion Eq. (\ref{swdiff}):
+Having obtained the path integral of the spatially discretized hybrid system evolving according to equation (\ref{swCK0}), we can now take the continuum limit to determine the corresponding functional path integral for the original stochastic hybrid diffusion equation (\ref{swdiff}).
+For the sake of generality, we will write down the result for the $d$-dimensional version of the stochastic hybrid RD equation, which takes the form

+That is, the derivation of the path integral (\ref{dpi}) carries over straightforwardly to the spatially discretized version of (\ref{hdRD}): the only change is that $\Delta_{ij}$ becomes the discrete Laplacian on a $d$-dimensional square lattice.
+The resulting continuum path integral in $d$ spatial dimensions is